boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 * If next is pushed increment the image number
 * If previous is pushed decrement the image number

 So first we need variables to bind to the disabled attribute of the buttons so we can disable them.
-There is a special decorator in WebZ, ```@BindDisabledToBoolean``` that greatly simplifies this process for us.
+There is a special decorator in Webz, ```@BindDisabledToBoolean``` that greatly simplifies this process for us.

 ```
 export class MainComponent extends EzComponent {